onurbil/onurbil.github.io/_pages/cv.md

   * Preparation of technical specifications for outsourced parts and machines as product group responsible.

 * Dec.
 2011-Aug.
 2012: Student Assistant, Institute for Machine Elements and System
-  * Design of test appliances and developing of scripts for modalanalysis.
+  * Design of test appliances and developing of scripts for modal analysis.

 * Apr.
 2011-Sep.
 2011: Internship, Benteler-SGL Automotive Composites
   * Execution of failure mode and effects analysis (FMEA) and fibervolume content measurements.